leonjza/trauth/README.md

 ## setup

 Depending on your setup, a few environment variables must be configured.
-For a docker-compose setup you would need `TRAUTH_DOMAIN` and `TRAUTH_PASSWORD_FILE_LOCATION`.
+For a docker-compose setup you would need `TRAUTH_DOMAIN` and `TRAUTH_PASSWORD_FILE_LOCATION` at the very least.

 ```yml
 environment: